On the string topology of symmetric spaces of higher rank: Geodesics in symmetric spaces

 is a fiber bundle with typical fiber $K/K_c$, we see that

 Consequently, the sum of index and nullity of the $k$-th iterate of a prime closed geodesic $\sigma$ is

-\begin{remark} Note that the homogeneous space $K/K_c$ is diffeomorphic to the orbit $K . c\subseteq \Omega M$ of the closed geodesic $c$ under the induced action of $K$ on the based loop space.
-Moreover, note that one can also identify $K_c$ with the subgroup
+Note that the homogeneous space $K/K_c$ is diffeomorphic to the orbit $K . c\subseteq \Omega_o M$ of the closed geodesic $c$ under the induced action of $K$ on the based loop space.
+Moreover, one can also identify $K_c$ with the subgroup

 see \cite[p.
 14]{ziller:1977}.
 The group $K$ acts by linear isometries on the space $\mathfrak{m}$, hence the orbit of $\Dot{c}(0)$ is diffeomorphic to the space $K/K_c$ which is embedded in the hypersphere